dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

   ```
 * To update the provider, use the `Update-Package` command.

 * To specify a specific version, use the `-Version` modifier.
-For example, to install EF Core 2.1.0 packages, append `-Version 2.1.0` to the commands
+For example, to install EF Core 2.2.0 packages, append `-Version 2.2.0` to the commands

 For more information, see [Package Manager Console](https://docs.microsoft.com/nuget/tools/package-manager-console).

 ## Get Entity Framework Core tools

-Besides the runtime libraries, you can install tools that can perform some EF Core-related tasks in your project at design time.
-For example, you can create migrations, apply migrations, and create a model based on an existing database.
+You can install tools to carry out EF Core-related tasks in your project, like creating and applying database migrations, or creating an EF Core model based on an existing database.

 Two sets of tools are available:

 * The .NET Core [command-line interface (CLI) tools](../../miscellaneous/cli/dotnet.md) can be used on Windows, Linux, or macOS.
 These commands begin with `dotnet ef`.

-* The [Package Manager Console tools](../../miscellaneous/cli/powershell.md)  run in Visual Studio 2017 on Windows.
+* The [Package Manager Console (PMC) tools](../../miscellaneous/cli/powershell.md) run in Visual Studio 2017 on Windows.
 These commands start with a verb, for example `Add-Migration`, `Update-Database`.

 Although you can use the `dotnet ef` commands from the Package Manager Console, it's more convenient to use the Package Manager Console tools when you're using Visual Studio:

-* They automatically work with the current project selected in the Package Manager Console without requiring manually switching directories.
+* Commands automatically work with the current project, without requiring manually switching directories.

 * They automatically open files generated by the commands in Visual Studio after the command is completed.

 <a name="cli"></a>

 ### Get the CLI tools

+.NET Core CLI tools require the .NET Core SDK, mentioned earlier in [Prerequisites](#prerequisites).

-The `dotnet ef` commands are included in the .NET Core SDK, but to enable the commands you have to install the `Microsoft.EntityFrameworkCore.Design` package:
+The `dotnet ef` commands are included in current versions of the .NET Core SDK, but to enable the commands you have to install the `Microsoft.EntityFrameworkCore.Design` package:

  ``` Console
 dotnet add package Microsoft.EntityFrameworkCore.Design
 ```

-For ASP.NET Core 2.1 apps, this package is included automatically.
+For ASP.NET Core apps, this package is included automatically.

-As explained earlier in [Prerequisites](#prerequisites), you also need to install the .NET Core 2.1 SDK.

 > [!IMPORTANT]
 > Always use the version of the tools package that matches the major version of the runtime packages.